Teenage Mutant Ninja Turtles: Shredder's Revenge: Release

-Dotemu announced the game on March 10, 2021.
+Dotemu announced Shredder's Revenge on March 10, 2021.
 On August 25, 2021, a trailer was revealed during Gamescom showcasing April O'Neil as a playable character.
 On February 10, 2022, another trailer was released revealing Master Splinter as a playable character.
 The release date trailer was revealed at Summer Game Fest on June 9, 2022, which showcased Casey Jones as a playable character.
-The game was released digitally for Windows, Linux, Nintendo Switch, PlayStation 4, and Xbox One on June 16, 2022, physically for Nintendo Switch and PlayStation 4 on October 18, 2022, and physical Xbox One and PlayStation 5 versions on November 15, 2022.
+The game was released digitally for Windows, Linux, Nintendo Switch, PlayStation 4, and Xbox One on June 16, 2022, and on the PlayStation 5 on November 15, 2022.
 A version for iOS and Android mobile devices was published by Netflix on January 10, 2023.

 Four limited editions of the game were made available by Limited Run Games: The Standard Edition, which includes a physical copy of the game, a reversible cover, an art booklet, a sprite sticker sheet, and a redeemable Pizza Hut coupon.
 A PC-exclusive edition, that includes everything in The Standard Edition plus retro big box PC packaging, a USB stick with the game, a steel book case, and a mouse pad.
 The Classic Edition includes everything in The Standard Edition plus a retro VHS sleeve with a tape box to store the game and a steel book case.
 The Radical Edition includes everything in The Classic Edition, plus a strategy guide, a poster, a Shredder action figure, a shadow box, a mini arcade cabinet replica, a CD soundtrack, and blister box packaging.
 Merge Games and Signature Edition Games offered a special edition of the game, which included a physical copy of the game, a signed art card, a special edition outer sleeve, a pizza key ring and booklet inside the game case, a Shredder key ring, individual pins for all four Turtles, a CD soundtrack, a metal coaster, and one randomly selected Turtle mask.